From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Introduction

 \section{Introduction}

-People nowadays can conduct many tasks, including shopping, reading, chatting, using their own laptops or mobile apps, between which user interfaces play as an important proxy to connect human and these functionalities.
-However, many apps unconsciously or intentionally insert some psychological tricks into these user interfaces and try to manipulate end-users, either to seduce them stay longer at their services~\cite{cho2021reflect, monge2023defining}, or deceive them to perform some actions that may not of their best interest~\cite{gray2018dark, gray2021dark, di2020ui}.
-For instance, in the context of social media, the ``never-ending auto-play'' function for videos is automatically enabled to capture end-users' attention and encourage them to continue browsing the app unconsciously~\cite{monge2023defining}.
-As a result, people feel regretful when they reflected~\cite{cho2021reflect}.
-Additionally, apps often integrate native advertisements seamlessly with other content, adopting the same visual styles, which can make it difficult for users to distinguish between regular content and advertisements.
-People may mistakenly click these advertisements and surprisingly find they are ads.
-These tricks on user interfaces are termed as deceptive patterns (as known as dark patterns)\footnote{We will use dark patterns and deceptive patterns interchangeably in this paper.}~\cite{brignull2010dark, gray2018dark}.
+People nowadays perform a wide range of daily activities, including shopping, reading, chatting, through laptops or mobile apps, where user interfaces act as an important proxy connecting human with digital functionalities.
+However, many apps, unconsciously or intentionally, insert some psychological tricks into their user interfaces to manipulate end-users, either by seducing them to stay longer in their services~\cite{cho2021reflect, monge2023defining}, or by deceiving them to perform some actions that may not be of their best interest~\cite{gray2018dark, gray2021dark, di2020ui}.
+For instance, in social media apps, the never-ending auto-play feature continuously streams videos to capture users’ attention, often leading to regret and loss of control upon reflection~\cite{monge2023defining, cho2021reflect}.
+Similarly, native advertisements are visually integrated into normal content, making them indistinguishable and prompting inadvertent clicks.
+These manipulative design strategies are collectively termed deceptive patterns (or dark patterns, DP)~\cite{brignull2010dark, gray2018dark}.

-While people may not be familiar with this term, deceptive patterns are everywhere in our life.
-Mathur et. al found that 11.1\% of 11K shopping websites have dark patterns~\cite{mathur2019dark}.
-Di et al. revealed that 95\% of 240 popular mobile apps averagely contain at least seven types of dark patterns~\cite{di2020ui}.
-Moreover, researchers are now actively working on recognising and summarising dark patterns from different aspects, such as language differences~\cite{hidaka2023linguistic}, Home IoT devices~\cite{kowalczyk2023understanding}, cookie banners~\cite{nguyen2022freely, gray2021dark} and video streaming platforms~\cite{chaudhary2022you}.
-The prevalence of dark patterns become severe issues but auditors and app markets now mainly rely on manual efforts to identify them, which is quite time-consuming and not generalisable.

-Several recent studies have started working on automating the identification of dark patterns using advanced techniques~\cite{mansur2023aidui, chen2023unveiling}.
-Mansur et al.~\cite{mansur2023aidui} introduced AidUI, a tool capable of detecting 10 types of dark patterns across mobile UIs and websites, while Chen et al.~\cite{chen2023unveiling} presented UIGuard, focusing on 17 dark pattern types within mobile UIs.
-Nonetheless, their focus remains limited to individual user interfaces, neglecting comprehensive application-wide scrutiny and the relationship among UIs.
-Consequently, individuals are forced to invest substantial time in manual app exploration, particularly given the intricate nature of app user interfaces.
-Moreover, as apps keep updating, this manual process becomes more cumbersome and time-consuming.
-In addition, their singular UI emphasis restricts their capability to identify only static dark patterns (single page related deceptive patterns), leaving dynamic manifestations (interaction related patterns) unattended.